-While there has been ongoing growth in each of the component Project Areas, growth within the Central City East Project has been weak.
+While there has been ongoing growth in each of the component Project Areas, growth within the Central City East Project has been relatively weak through 2014-15.
 Almost 80% of the value in Central City East is residential and this sector was particularly hard hit during the recent recession.
 In FY 2010-11, Central City East was burdened with over \$590 million in Prop 8 value reductions resulting from the losses in residential value.
 The recovery of the housing market in the City has allowed almost half of this value reduction to be recovered but properties reduced under Prop 8 still have over \$319 million in taxable value to be recovered on 2,068 properties.
+The recovery of values reduced under Prop 8 continue to be recovered in Central city East and that recovery is the primary reason that values in the project area rose by \$306 million (9.57%) for 2015-16.
+The largest single gain in value for 2015-16 came within the Central District Project.
+Digital 720 2nd LLC installed a large computer server farm at 720 2nd Street that added \$398.5 million in new value making Digital 720 2nd LLC the largest taxpayer in Central District and the largest taxpayer in the Combined Projects.

 Value losses within the Broadway/MacArthur Project in 2013-14 and 2014-15 are related to variations in value among the several medical facilities located in the project area.
 The loss in value within Broadway/MacArthur for 2014-15 is due to the fact that property owned by Sutter East Bay Hospitals valued at over \$182 million was listed as taxable for 2013-14 but is listed as almost entirely tax exempt for 2014-15.
 Similarly, in 2013-14 a loss of value totaling \$476.7 million was reflected in the tax roll due to the fact that the Assessor had not properly applied real estate exemptions in 2012-13 but did apply these exemptions for 2013-14.
 In both of these cases, the exemptions were applied prior to the issuance of the tax bills for these properties and, as a result, the large but imaginary value increases that were realized in 2013-14 and 2012-13 were not reflected in increases of revenue.
 Further, the reductions in value that appear when comparing the 2013-14 and 2014-15 tax roll data are not actual value losses.
+For 2015-16 there were additional exemptions that were not properly reflected on the tax roll data.
+These were corrected within our analysis and the Broadway/MacArthur Project recorded an increase in value of \$37.4 million (4.18%).